 To become a U.S. citizen, you must take and pass the citizenship test.
 The English portion of the test goes as follows:

-- Ability to speak will be determined by the USCIS offer during your eligibility interview
+- Ability to speak will be determined by the USCIS officer during your eligibility interview

 - Ability to read will be determined by correctly reading the sentences out loud